 There are then three photographs of some rock paintings on an island nearby – one shows a image of a sailing ship and one a horse and carriage, presumably the artist was trying to explain what he or she had seen to a wider group.
 The last one shows a image of a face which I understand is meant to be an image of the village chief at the time.

 If you do visit Vancouver Island I would really encourage you to visit the Alert Bay and the U’mista Cultural Centre – it’s a short ferry trip from Port McNeil on the North West of the Island – about four hours drive North of Nanaimo.
 The island and its cultural centre give a great overview of the West Coast First Nation’s history and culture.
 Be warned though – much of it is not comfortable reading for Europeans – the early settlers in the area did not respect the native peoples or their culture much at all.
 Indeed many tried to destroy it by ‘educating’ the native peoples – the crumbling husk of the St Michael’s Indian Residential School adjacent to the U’mista Centre still stands as a reminder of these dark days.
 As I understand it the Indian residential school system was implemented in 1879 by the Canadian government to eliminate the “Indian problem”—that is, to absorb the Aboriginal population into the dominant Canadian identity, and to impose Christianity, English or French as the primary languages, and the abandonment of cultural and family traditions.
 St. Michael’s Indian Residential School in Alert Bay was one of 140 Indian residential schools that operated in Canada – it opened in 1924 and was only closed in 1974.
-This link contains a video and more about the school

 The suppression of the culture also included introducing laws in 1884, and then later strengthening them, banning the potlatch ceremonies so important in the culture.
 Infamously, this came to a head in 1921 when 45 people were charged under Section 149 of the Indian Act for “making speeches, dancing, arranging articles to be given away and carrying gifts to recipients”.
 Some people were jailed for 2 and some for 3 months.
 Some people were given suspended sentences if the treasured, indeed sacred, artefacts relating to the potlatch where given up.
 This resulted in many items of ceremonial regalia – including coppers, masks and rattles – being taken and the artefacts being divided up between museums and private collections.
 Many of these artefacts have now been returned to their rightful owners and are displayed in the U’mista Cultural Centre – World Treasures in my view.